 As a swimmer, Shannon Kelly-Jones competed for the Riverside Aquettes at the National level and earned many National Age Group titles.
 As a coach, she has been tremendously successful in ensuring a new generation of swimmers reach for their potential at the national Junior Olympic level.

 Shannon herself has competed in Masters and has swum professionally in performance groups such as Hollywood Synchro and Aqualilies.
 In addition, she has appeared as a synchro swimmer in several music videos and commercials.
 Her most recent movie work was The Pirates of the Caribbean: On Stranger Tides as Assistant choreographer/coach for the mermaids.

 She attended The Ohio State University from 2010-2014 and was a member of Buckeye Squad synchro team each year.
 She also assisted as a figure coach for the Ohio Synchro Swim Club.
 In 2013, she reached the zone/collegiate level certification.
 In 2014 she swam a duet for the Buckeye Squad.
-She returned to the coach the Meraquas for the 2015 competition season.
+She has now returned to the coach the Meraquas.

 Hailey Hipp has a great time working with the class members, breaking down synchronized swimming to the basics that beginner synchro swimmers can understand and embrace.
 She is a former team member of both the Southern California Coralettes and the Meraquas of Irvine and previously competed at the National Age Group Level.